 The Sonoran UCEDD is committed to ensuring that students and young adults with developmental disabilities have competitive employment opportunities.
 Working in partnership with southern Arizona employers, disability organizations, service providers, and government agencies has led to the development of an initiative to bring the model employment program Project SEARCH to Arizona.
 Project SEARCH involves a community business partnership to place students and young adults with disabilities in a business to learn both work place readiness and actual job skills leading to competitive employment.
 Nationally the program has achieved enormous success with over 70% of Project SEARCH graduates obtaining jobs in the host or similar businesses.

 Arizona Center for Disability Law

 ACDL is a non-profit law firm that assists Arizonans with disabilities to promote and protect their legal rights to independence, justice, and equality.

 Phone: (520) 327-9547

-City of Tucson Disability Resources: Central source of information about community resources, health and human services.
+The City of Tucson Disability Resources is a central source of information about community resources, health and human services.
 Information Specialists help callers clarify their needs, provide referrals to the appropriate organizations and, if needed, will advocate on callers’ behalf.
 Many of the specialists are bi-lingual and all languages can be accommodated through interpretation.
 Help on Call is provided 24/7.